Today is Dr. Seuss’s birthday! Originally written in 2001, this is still timely and captures the consequences of poor usability:

 All I want to do is buy,

 So to my real-world car I’m bound;

 I’ll search on terra-firmer ground”.

 (hat tip to The Grok)

 On a more serious note (apologies to the good doctor), Watermark Consulting reports this week that firms that invested in customer experience over a three year period, out-performed their peers in their respective industries:

 “From 2007 to 2009, through the best and worst of times, customer experience leaders outperformed the broader market, generating total returns that were 41% better on average than the S&P 500 and 145% better than customer experience laggards,” explained Jon Picoult, Founder of Watermark Consulting.

 The analysis, which focused on the ten highest and ten lowest ranked public companies in Forrester Research’s 2007 Customer Experience Index study, provides a compelling testament to the power of great customer experiences.

 “Some business leaders are skeptical about the return on customer experience investments,” said Picoult.
 “They’re reticent to invest in improving and differentiating their customer touchpoints, because it can be difficult to quantify the resulting bottom line benefits.”

-Bottom line: good user experience strategy can help you leap-frog the competition.
+Bottom line: good user experience strategy and excellent usability can help you leap-frog the competition.